Corvallis Is Calling

 We’ve got the Dives

-Corvallis a college town after all and the Dive Bar Crawl showcases the city’s most relaxed and welcoming watering holes, featuring nine classic Corvallis sip stops like Harrison Bar & Grill, Clodfelter’s Public House, the Biere Library.
+Corvallis is a college town after all, and their Dive Bar Crawl showcases the city’s most relaxed and welcoming watering holes, featuring nine classic Corvallis sip stops like Harrison Bar & Grill, Clodfelter’s Public House, and the Biere Library.

 Don’t Leave Your Furry Friend Behind

-Corvallis gladly welcomes furry friends of all sizes, with local businesses offering special amenities for your best friend like dog treats, water bowls outside, or just the ability to take them along with you inside.
-The popular Corvallis Farmers’ Market is a dog-friendly affair, Block 15’s two locations offer outdoor dog-friendly seating areas, and Airlie Winery’s host dogs would love to welcome your pups.
+Corvallis gladly welcomes furry friends of all sizes, with local businesses offering special amenities for your best friend like dog treats, water bowls, or just the ability to take them along with you inside.
+Look for ”Pet-Friendly” stickers on storefronts across the city and unleash some fun!
+Pet-friendly businesses include Block 15’s two locations, offering outdoor dog-friendly seating areas, and Airlie Winery whose two host dogs will gladly welcome your pups.

 Visit Corvallis

-Whether you’re looking for a weekend exploring a city with small-town vibes or want to put on your science and explorer hat to learn something new, Corvallis is easily accessible and a smooth 1.5-hour ride from Portland.
+Whether you’re looking for a weekend exploring a city with small-town vibes or itching to learn something new, Corvallis is easily accessible and a smooth 1.5-hour ride from Portland.
 Learn more about how you can experience Corvallis here.